 In 1947, Castro joined the newly formed Partido Ortodoxo formed by Eduardo Chibas.
 The Partido Ortodoxo publicly exposed corruption and aimed at establishing Cuban economic independence and freedom from the United States.
 Chibas was the Presidential candidate for the Party and however lost the election.
 In 1951, Chibas died after he shot himself in the stomach during a radio broadcast.Following Chiba’s death, Fidel campaigned for a seat in the Cuban Congress and the Party was expected to win the election.
 But, things changed suddenly when Fulgencio Batista, in a coup seized control of the Cuban government in order to prevent the rise of the Orthodoxos.
 Under Batista, thousands of political opponents were murdered and the people were held under massive oppression.

 In 1953, Castro abandoned his law practice and led an armed group of fighters to overthrow Batista.
 On the 26th of July, 1953, they attacked Moncada Barracks, Batista's largest garrison outside Santiago de Cuba.
-In the battle, over sixty revolutionaries were killed and rests, including Fidel Castro, were sent to prison.
-Though the depose-attempt landed Castro in prison but it also fetched him popularity across Cuba.
+In the battle, over sixty revolutionaries were killed and the rest, including Fidel Castro, were sent to prison.
+Though the depose-attempt landed Castro in prison it also fetched him popularity across Cuba.

 After building up a stock of guns and ammunition, Castro, Che Guevara, Juan Almeida along with eighty other rebels set out from Tuxpan, Veracruz on November 26, 1956, for the purpose of starting a rebellion in Cuba.
 The group was trained under a veteran of Spanish Civil War and became known as the “July 26 Movement” (the date that Castro had attacked the Moncada barracks).
 Their plan was to set up their base in the Sierra Maestra mountains.
 On the way to the mountains they were attacked by government troops.
 By the time they reached the Sierra Maestra there were only sixteen men left with twelve weapons between them.
 For the next few months Castro's guerrilla army raided isolated army garrisons and were gradually able to build-up their stock of weapons.